[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 3) What can a confinement lady eat?

-Not to worry, a confinement nanny SG usually will prepare their own daily meals.
+Not to worry.
+A confinement nanny SG usually prepares their own daily meals.
 Whether you are getting a freelancer or a confinement nanny from an agency, it is best to check out matters like meal preparations and relevant arrangements beforehand.
-You can also go through the confinement nanny agency review collection to read other parents’ experiences.
+You can also read other parents’ experiences by going through the confinement nanny agency review collection.

 4) Which confinement food is good for your mother after delivery?